mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - How can game design patterns support the development of coding practices by novices?
 - How can the experience of fostering community focused digital game making practices inform wider practice in this area?
+- **New question** - How can learners build agency in an evolving community of game makers?

 In the last chapter we explored inclusive pedagogical methods that helped participants become part of an emerging community of game makers.
 In that community-focused analysis, the unit of activity/ analysis was the creation by individuals learners or pairs of an engaging game with an additional goal of exploring an environmental concept.

-This chapter analyses a sub-activity system to the creation of the whole game, namely the implementation of individual game design patterns.
-The implementation of GDPs as a unit of activity as it allows for a more detailed and granular exploration of the many actions and operations that comprise each pattern.
+This chapter analyses a sub-activity system to the creation of the whole game, namely the implementation of individual game design patterns (GDPs).
+The implementation of GDPs as a unit of activity allows for a more detailed and granular exploration of the many actions and operations that comprise each pattern.
 In the following sections, I draw on such detailed observations of participants in practice to outline how GDPs are used by participants.

-The working definition of game design patterns (GDPs) is explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.
 This chapter continues with a Vignette of parent child interaction in game making process.
 The vignette is used to introduce an overview of interactions of that pair generated from analysis of video data.
 The chapter then focuses on the use of game design patterns by participants in these interactions and then in reference to  cultural, interpersonal and personal planes of activity.
 Finally a discussion section explores implications and observations from these findings in relation to existing research and concepts.

 <!-- DROP The activity of the focal pair is then compared to activity of other groupings and individuals. -->
 <!-- The predominant analytical lens used in the chapter is that of interpersonal activity, specifically in the form of guided participation in this game making community .  -->

 <!-- ADDITIONAL COMMENT ON UTILITY / HOW THIS ADDS TO EXISTING RESEARCH -->